Archive for the ‘placemaking’ Category

 This was actually my first visit to the SFU Woodwards campus: tribute was paid to Warren Gill – this was the third lecture in his honour – and he was credited with the initiative to establish SFU in downtown and in Surrey.

-The lecture was also live streamed and attendees were encouraged to tweet using the #sfucity hashtag.
+Attendees were encouraged to tweet using the #sfucity hashtag.
 I have produced a storify from them.
 Credit should also go to SFU for providing free wifi access.
 Thank you.

 Chief Planner and Executive Director